lumeland/lume.land/docs/advanced/the-data-model.md

 The `basename` is like the filename.
 It can be used to change the last part of the URL.

-For example, the following markdown file saved in the `posts/2023-11-30_hello-world.md` file:
+For example, the following markdown file is saved in the `posts/2023-11-30_hello-world.md` file:

 ```md